 Any chance that'll make it into the next release?

-#7 Updated by Marcin Kuzminski [staff] almost 3 years ago
+#7 Updated by Marcin Kuzminski [staff] over 3 years ago

 Update for initial problem: